Skip to main content

 UK (HMRC): Replace with Corporation Tax Act 2009/2010.
 Main rate: 25% (profits over GBP 250,000), small profits rate: 19% (profits under GBP 50,000).
 Filing deadline: 12 months after the end of the accounting period.
 Self-Assessment for individuals: January 31 following the tax year.

-IFRS jurisdictions generally: Tax rate and deadline encoding follows the same SKILL.md pattern — the structure is universal; only the rates, sections, and authority names change.
+IFRS jurisdictions generally: Tax rate and deadline encoding follows the same Cowork skill pattern: the structure is universal; only the rates, sections, and authority names change.

 What the generic plugin lacks.
 The journal entry and reconciliation commands produce entries using generic account descriptions.
 They do not know that your organisation uses account code 5110 for direct labour, that your intercompany account structure follows a specific entity numbering convention, or that certain account types require specific documentation to support the journal.

-What the extension adds.
-A chart of accounts SKILL.md that maps every account code to its description, sub-category, and documentation requirements.
-The agent applies this mapping in every journal entry and reconciliation output — producing entries that slot directly into the actual accounting system without manual recoding.
+What the skill adds.
+A chart of accounts skill that maps every account code to its description, sub-category, and documentation requirements.
+The agent applies this mapping in every journal entry and reconciliation output: producing entries that slot directly into the actual accounting system without manual recoding.

 A manufacturing company operating in Lahore with multiple subsidiaries: